deejoe/hfoss-wiki/final.md

 You may find the [NY State math standards](http://www.nysed.gov/curriculum-instruction/new-york-state-next-generation-mathematics-learning-standards) helpful.
 Pay special note to the 4th grade curriculum (p55 in the PDF from circa 2019).

+A [previous version of the standards](https://web.archive.org/web/20180526180619/http://www.p12.nysed.gov/ciai/mst/math/standards/revisedg4.html) has been archived and may be useful for comparison.

 Though out-of-date in several respects, this guide to developing a desktop activity for the XO by IBM is a good general overview to [using a separate development environment](https://www.ibm.com/developerworks/linux/tutorials/l-sugarpy/)